 Majority of pediatric jaw tumors are benign and can often be managed with more conservative surgical approaches preserving the structure of the jaws and face.

-Dr. John Caccamese along with members of the UMOMSA oncology/reconstructive surgery team, maxillofacial prosthodontics, and various departments within the University of Maryland School of Dentistry (pediatric dentistry and orthodontic departments) will assess the needs of your child/adolescent and provide comprehensive, compassionate integrated care.
+Our pediatric specialist along with members of the UMOMSA oncology/reconstructive surgery team, maxillofacial prosthodontics and various departments within the University of Maryland School of Dentistry (pediatric dentistry and orthodontic departments) will assess the needs of your child/adolescent and provide comprehensive, compassionate care.